DirtyOptics/McSearchy-WiFi-Wardriver/README.md

 # 3D Design Files
 - [`Body 1.2024 STL`](https://github.com/deeeblack/McSearchy/blob/d8a8ad45816862e5c889b6f45955ff5700517497/Body%201.2024.stl) - This design will hold 4 x Alfa Cards in the slots.
 - [`Front 1.2024 STL`](https://github.com/deeeblack/McSearchy/blob/d8a8ad45816862e5c889b6f45955ff5700517497/Front%201.2024.stl) - This top lid for the box.
 Aligns with antennas and holds cards in tight.
-- [`Makita Batter Mount`](https://www.thingiverse.com/thing:352094) - Makita Battery Mount.
+- [`Makita Battery Mount`](https://www.thingiverse.com/thing:352094) - Makita Battery Mount.
 You can find many of these that suit the battery terminal above.

 # Software
 - [`RaspiOS Bookworm`](https://www.raspberrypi.com/software/) - Latest RaspiOS, because it just works well with the Pi4 and you can still install all your fav repos.